sajeelahmed34/Any-Frequency-generator-with-si514/README.md

   <img src='images/small-large-freq-change.JPG'>
 </p>

 Changing to the new frequency requires modificaton of the internal register map.
+Therefore, 9 out of 11 registers will be modified to achieve large frequency changes.

 ### How Library is working:
 The `main.c` file contains minimum code example.
-The following `struct` needs to be changed to reset the oscillator to a new frequency settings.
+The following `struct` needs to be changed to reset the oscillator to a new frequency settings. `FOUT` indicates the new output frequency.
 ```
 static config_t config = {
     .FVCO_min = 2080,